raaparj/spring-boot-customer/README.md

 ## Customer application REST API specification

-This is a sample Customer application to store, search, update and delete customer data.<br>
+This is a simple Customer application to store, search, update and delete customer data.<br>
 It has the following end-points available:

 #### Add a Customer